wazuh/wazuh-documentation/source/cloud-security/azure/activity-services/prerequisites/dependencies.rst

       .. note::

-         The ``--break-system-packages`` parameter is required to make the install on the default externally managed environment (more information on the `PEP 668 description <https://peps.python.org/pep-0668/>`_).
-To avoid it, the command can be executed inside a virtual environment but this would require a modification on the ``aws-s3`` script shebang to use the environment's interpreter.
+         This command modifies the default externally managed Python environment.
+See the `PEP 668 <https://peps.python.org/pep-0668/>`__ description for more information.

+         To prevent the modification, you can run ``pip3 install --upgrade pip`` within a virtual environment.
+You must update the ``azure-logs`` script shebang with your virtual environment interpreter, for example, ``#!/path/to/your/virtual/environment/bin/python3``.

 Azure Storage Blobs client library for Python
 ---------------------------------------------